Create your first durable function in C#

 Deploying to an existing function app always overwrites the contents of that app in Azure.

-3. After deployment completes, select View Output to view the creation and deployment results, including the Azure resources that you created.
-If you miss the notification, select the bell icon in the lower right corner to see it again.
+3. When deployment is completed, select View Output to view the creation and deployment results, including the Azure resources that you created.
+If you miss the notification, select the bell icon in the lower-right corner to see it again.

 Screenshot of the View Output window.